Tuesday, March 3, 2015

 - San Nicolas

 Alto Vista Chapel is located on the north shore of Aruba and was built by Domingo Antonio Silvestre.
 This small Catholic chapel is also known as "Pilgrims Church".
 The restored chapel dates back to 1750.The winding road with crosses marking the stations of the cross reaches the site high above the sea.
 Alto Vista Chapel is a special place for peace and contemplation and enjoys spectacular views of the North Coast.
 It is also a great starting point for walks or mountain bike rides along the many trails in this part of Aruba.

-Tour operators: Pelican Adventures, Red Sail Sports, El Tours, Explore Aruba Adventures, De Palm Tours, Aruba Motorcycle Tours and Trikes Aruba.
+Tour operators: Pelican Adventures, El Tours, Explore Aruba Adventures, De Palm Tours, Aruba Motorcycle Tours and Trikes Aruba.